earthgirl7/personal-website/app/blog/drafts/minerva.md

 Here is my attempt to share with you the incredible ways in which attending Minerva has transformed my person, life, and soul.

-But first, I’ll provide context as to what Minerva is for those of you who either have no idea or a faint idea of what it is.
+But first, I’ll provide context as to what Minerva is.
 This is an important prerequisite because Minerva is a very *unique* college model that departs liberally from what people normally think of when they think of an undergrad education.
-Feel free to skip this step if you know about Minerva already.
+Feel free to skip this section if you know about Minerva already.

 ### So what is Minerva anyway?
 Minerva is a fully accredited, 4-year undergraduate university based out of San Francisco, with an acceptance rate of ~1%.